NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 ### EvaporativeCooler:Direct:ResearchSpecial

 This cooler is similar in principal to the EvaporativeCooler:Direct:CelDekPad.
 The model differs in that it gives the user a simple way of specify the cooler effectiveness.
 Using the ResearchSpecial input object also allows the cooler to control the amount of cooling based on node setpoints (controlled by SetpointManagers).
 This avoid problems from over cooling when conditions are such that loads are low and cooling power is high.

-Water pump power is assumed to vary linearly when the cooler is operating at less than full capacity.
+The model allows to vary the effectiveness depending on the primary air flow rates.
+The design effectiveness is modified by multiplying with Effectiveness Flow Fraction Modifier Curve value.
+The flow fraction is the ratio of the current primary airflow rate to the design flow rate.
+The recirculating and spray water pump power is assumed to vary with the primary air flow.
+The design pump power is modified using user specified pump modifier curve value.
+The normalized pump power modifier curve is a function of primary air flow fraction as a independent variable.

+Also the direct evaporative cooler operating range can be controlled depending on the entering air dry bulb and wet bulb temperatures.
+The operating range controlled based on minimum and maximum inlet node air temperature limits.
+The evaporative cooler can be turned on or off depending user specified minimum and maximum temperature limits.
+If the inlet node entering air temperature is lower or higher than the minimum and maximum limits, respectively, then the direct research special evaporative cooler is turned off.
+If these two input fields are left blank then, no user specified operating temperature control is applied.
+Operating range control feature is primarily intended for application in data centers.

 #### Field: Name